chapter three

 • Securing communication channels

-In a microservice-based application, a single user request can travel between multiple microservices, like a chain of friends trying to pass along a secret.
+In a microservice-based application, a single user request can travel through multiple microservices, like a chain of friends trying to pass along a secret.
 But the whole system falls apart if one friend is a loudmouth or a spy.
-That’s why securing the service-to-service call chain is so important.
+That’s why it’s so important to secure the service-to-service call chain.

-By the end of this chapter, you’ll have a solid list of technologies and patterns every developer should know.
-Like your personal cheat sheet for cloud-native development.
+By the end of this chapter, you’ll have a solid list of technologies and patterns every developer should know—your personal cheat sheet on security in development.
 With this knowledge, you’ll be ready to lock down your app tighter than a teenager’s diary.
-Because in the world of microservices, security isn’t just a feature, it’s your app’s reputation on the line.
+In the world of microservices, security isn’t just a feature; it’s your app’s reputation on the line.

 3.1 Securing the service-to-service call chain